Skip to main content Skip to search Skip to main navigation

 How do I use the nut milk bag?

-For making nut milk:
+To make nut milk:

 • Pour away the soaking water and rinse the nuts briefly.